FreeRADIUS/wiki.freeradius.org/building/Building-Ubuntu-packages-from-source.md

      sudo apt-get install fakeroot dpkg-dev quilt debhelper

 In the file _debian/rules_ we might need to make some changes depending on other packages we might not have installed or support that we do (not) need.
-In my own v2 install there is no iodbc database support for instance as I'm using ldap as a database backend.
+In one of my own installs, there was no iodbc database support required as I'm using ldap as a database backend.
 If I build it will give an error and fail to build because of that.
 You can modify your install in the following way to prevent the error.

      pico debian/rules